markziemann/background/README.md

 with 3000 members, but it might be serious when it is small, like <200 members.
 This results in adjusted p-values being slightly smaller than they should be.

+## Work plan

+The overall aim of this work is to determine the impact of such problems on typical enrichment analyses.

+The approach we will take is to collect several molecular profile datasets and several gene set databases, and systematically determine the effect of these two problems on all the combinations.

+This will be conducted for RNA-seq expression and then replicated for other omics such as DNA methylation, proteomics analysis and genomics (SNPs,GWAS).

+Finally, the article will give practical steps to mitigate this problem.